CONSUMER MEDICINE INFORMATION

 Things you must not do

 Do not drive or operate machinery until you know how Alodorm affects you.

-else that could be dangerous.
-This is very important if you are taking other drugs that also make you drowsy.
+could be dangerous.
+This is very important if you are taking other drugs that also

 Do not take Alodorm for a longer time than your doctor has prescribed.